 The Flying Wing in the fighting scene in Egypt is not a real plane.
 It was designed for the movie by production designer Norman Reynolds and built by Vickers.
 It was inspired by the Horten Ho 229, a prototype German fighter/bomber that never entered production during World War II.

-One of the USP of the India Jones movies was its sound quality, Ben Burtt the sound designer said that the after the Ark is opened the sound used were synthesized using human vocalizations and recorded animal cries of Dolphins and Sea Lions to make it sound otherworldly.
-As the sparkle and beams appear he recorded the sounds with the old gear used for the early Frankenstein Movies.
+One of the USPs of the Indiana Jones movies was its sound quality.
+Ben Burtt the sound designer said that the after the Ark is opened the sound used were synthesized using human vocalizations and recorded animal cries of dolphins and sea lions to make it sound otherworldly.
+As the sparkle and beams appear he recorded the sounds with the old gear used for the early Frankenstein movies.

 Pilot of the flying wing.
 All the stunt men were sick on the day that Indiana Jones hits the pilot of the Flying Wing over the head, so producer Frank Marshall agreed to do it.
 Unfortunately for him, the shot took three days and a lot of it involved him sitting in a cockpit that was in excess of 100 degrees.

 Appears as a Nazi spy who is tracking Indiana Jones on the airplane.
 Only his eyes can be seen, though, as most of his face is hidden behind the magazine he's reading, which is Life volume 1 number 2 (30 November 1936), which has pages 42-43 dedicated to the water color paintings of Adolf Hitler.

 The trivia items below may give away important plot points.